Convert your fMRI data into BIDS format¶

 from theEVENT_ID

-where relevant, as we want to be able to model fixations in our GLM. - Add or keep any column you might need.
+column, as these are the conditions we're interested in. - Add or keep any extra column you might need.
 In the example below, we keep the

 columns as it might still be useful later on in the pipeline.
 Note that you should make a reference to these extra column in yourevents.json